brettz9/update-packages/README.md

 ## Possible future to-dos

+1. Add tests
-1. We could configure ncu, branch, commit message, audit fix, and npm script by repo (by default when available and as exceptions), but less critical, especially for ncu as it accepts config file
+2. We could configure ncu, branch, commit message, audit fix, and npm script by repo (by default when available and as exceptions), but less critical, especially for ncu as it accepts config file
-2. We might ideally allow subscribing to an RSS feed of security notices so as to regularly poll for security updates and upon encountering one which was in a cached map of dependencies, would attempt to commit an update to that repo.
+3. We might ideally allow subscribing to an RSS feed of security notices so as to regularly poll for security updates and upon encountering one which was in a cached map of dependencies, would attempt to commit an update to that repo.